klustic/sc19-lab-docs/Lab2.md

 ![Mounts](./images/2-mounts.png)

 There are no out-of-the-ordinary files mounted here.
-Notice the `/var/task` mount, that's where Lambda stores the source code for the serverless application.
-Let's try to find that, as it may contain useful secrets.
+Notice the `/var/task` mount, that's the directory Lambda uses to store the source code for the application.
+Let's try to find that source code; finding it will shed more light on how this application works on the backend, and the source code could potentially contain useful secrets.

 In the [AWS SAM examples](https://github.com/awslabs/serverless-application-model/tree/master/examples/apps/hello-world-python), the code for Python examples is often put in a file called `lambda_function.py`.
 Let's try searching for that: